-- Students can receive federal financial aid for developmental work (below 1000 level) up to a maximum of 30 credits. - Students must declare an eligible major and degree intent at Anoka-Ramsey to receive financial aid. - Students may receive financial aid from no more than one college during each term or period of enrollment. - Pell Grant awards are determined by registered credits as of the fifth business day of the semester, the Pell Grant amount may not adjust up, but may adjust down for late (after the fifth day) add/drop registration activity. - Annual loan limits are prorated for borrowers who are completing their degree program or certificate in an enrollment period that is shorter than an academic year.
+- Students can receive federal financial aid for developmental work (below 1000 level) up to a maximum of 30 credits. - Students must declare an eligible major and degree intent at Anoka-Ramsey to receive financial aid. - Students may receive financial aid from no more than one college during each term or period of enrollment. - Pell Grant awards are determined by registered credits as of the fifth business day of the semester; the Pell Grant amount may not adjust up, but may adjust down for late (after the 5th day) add/drop registration activity. - Annual loan limits are prorated for borrowers who are completing their degree program or certificate in an enrollment period that is shorter than an academic year. - Loan Pro-ration: The loan pro-ration requirement applies to students who plan to complete a degree program or certificate program in an enrollment period that is shorter than an academic year at Anoka-Ramsey. - Financial aid is awarded to eligible students who have completed the financial aid application process and who are seeking a valid degree, diploma, or certificate at Anoka-Ramsey.
+Applicants are awarded on the basis of financial need using data from the Free Application for Federal Student Aid (FAFSA), which must be completed annually.